carnuare/service-chain-wizard/readme.md

     $ npm run package-win
     $ npm run package-linux

-Then got o release-builds and run the executable file.
+Then go to release-builds and run the executable file.